vxvfaq/vxvfaq/README.rst

 “How Apple Influenced The Labels To Shut Down My Music Streaming Startup” https://medium.com/startup-frontier/steve-jobs-made-warner-music-sue-my-startup-9a81c5a21d68 We had an offer for $120M for the company, then the economy crashed and while we were being litigated for $40 BILLION dollars brought on by Apple, Warner and EMI.
 So, we wound it down.
 Another thing happened when we had that offer, my investors started to try to push the negotiations higher and the other group started arguing with my investor about valuation while I was sitting right there.
-After that I decided that I would not let the valuation of my company be haggled over by 3 or for guys, I want the public to set the valuation of my next company.
+After that I decided that I would not let the valuation of my company be haggled over by three or four guys, I want the public to set the valuation of my next company.
 So, I got a public company listed and it was called Mimvi.
 This time I was going to have public market exposure and the ability to raise capital from the capital markets.
 It was hard to do but we got It done and eventually got it fully liquid by doing an investment deal with MSFT.
 However, we were restricted from doing many more things that we thought we could do based on over regulation of smaller companies vs the larger ones.
 We also ran into a few crooks.
 This is the other path we have taken.

 We gave it more thought and made a move into crypto in 2014 with something we called SongCoin, we were all over the media based on what we announced we were going to do for the music industry, you can read about it if you do a search for “songcoin pimovi”.
 Long story short our investor got panicked by what was happening in crypto with Mt.
 Gox and all.
 He was a 74-year-old Aussie named Max Grant.
 He ran a small traditional OTC company where its only assets were 4 or 5 oil wells down under and in Texas.
 He wanted me to start Pimovi and we would work together on SongCoin.
 He completed the financing but got spooked.
 So, we waited while one of the founding soft devs on the Namecoin team, Dylan Durst and myself spent a week at my house properly forking Bitcoin to SongCoin, full compiles.
 We needed funding to build wallets because back then, you had to build many things from scratch because nobody had any stable code worth using.
 We stopped work to try to figure out what we were going to do to protect this project.
 Meanwhile a guy named Michael Prince forked bitcoin and labeled it SongCoin – he basically ripped us off and he listed on Cryptopia and got CMC to start quoting him.
 I approached him in email and have the thread if anyone would like to see.
 At any rate, we hunkered down while BTC was crashing and then I was approached by my original SeeqPod investor.
 He asked what I was up to and I mentioned NLP and bots, maybe bots that teach people how to buy crypto.
 He then said “what is crypto” so I told him to go to coinmarketcap.com and call, then we can talk about what I am doing.
 So, I get a call from him at 5:30am the next morning and his excitement level is off the charts.
 He then asked if I could start a crypto company.

 We started a company called Starmine.ai – it was designed to be a dataset company pure and simple.
 Long story short on this one, our investor got spooked by how traceable everything is on the blockchain and never came through with the funding so I took the team and the company and said, we are going to start vectorspace.ai and rely on smarter investors while we beef up the dataset side and add more feature vector options with real-time data, and here we are, sitting here with all you fine folks.
 While we were doing all of the above in 2014-2017, we were also consulting for a hedge fund, Artiman Capital in Palo Alto CA.

-We also have a background in the financial markets based on the aggleonal going back since 1997 when I made my first trade which was 2000 shares of SCOC, (Santa Cruz Operations) they were trying to make money on licensing their version of Unix called Xenix, which I was learning at the time as well.
+We also have a background in the financial markets based on the traditionals going back since 1997 when I made my first trade which was 2000 shares of SCOC, (Santa Cruz Operations) they were trying to make money on licensing their version of Unix called Xenix, which I was learning at the time as well.
 We ran it in a small real estate management firm called K&S in Albany which is next door to Berkeley where I grew up born and raised, several generations back.
 My uncle was a mechanical engineer in Idaho and my dad was a tinkerer.
 They got together one time and though it would be a good idea if they bought us a clone computer that we would put together ourselves.
 I got 4 of them and only got 1 working.
 Long story short, we have a deep history in software engineering and data engineering.
 Specialties in machine learning and data engineering combined with a deep knowledge of the financial markets, we think crypto is the perfect vehicle for exposing a trading vehicle to a truly global marketplace.
 We want to combine AI with crypto in a smart way and we think we have done so.

 We have also moved a lot of money around in the traditional markets and we have helped people including hedge funds and family offices to move money in smart ways.
 It boosts our reputation which is good because they are back when we need them.